Verady/veranet/README.md

 > Note, the `latest` tag on Docker Hub is pointed to the latest stable *tag*.
 > If you'd like the bleeding edge updates, use the `unstable` tag.

+#### Usage

+Once you have a node running, you can connect to it via its control socket (see {tutorial api}).
+From there you can issue `INFO` commands to return a dump of peers in the routing table including their corresponding AMQP URLs and claimed supported chains.
+Filter these according to your needs and connect to the associated queues for issuing jobs to the network.

 #### Automatic Security Updates